 In Gregory Maguire's Wicked, Elphaba's story is like this.
 Of course, those who have done their pop-culture homework know what's going to happen before the story starts, but, after witnessing her journey, it gets downright depressing.
 She accomplishes essentially none of her objectives in any section of the book.
 She doesn't get justice for her murdered teacher, doesn't overthrow the wizard's government, doesn't get forgiveness for causing Fiyero's death, and doesn't rescue his family either.
 The play changes outcome.
 Making the book a bit of a Downer Ending after seeing the play first.

-Handle with Care - Mother of another Ill Girl attempts a Batman Gambit to pay for said Ill Girl's medical bills: Sue her ob/gyn, who is also incidentally her best friend, for not informing her that she was going to give birth to a severely disabled child (in other words, getting up in court and saying in front of the Ill Girl that if she'd known she was going to be born that way she'd have aborted her).
+Handle with Care - Charlotte, mother of another Ill Girl, Willow, attempts a Batman Gambit to pay for said Ill Girl's medical bills: Sue her ob/gyn, who is also incidentally her best friend, for not informing her that she was going to give birth to a severely disabled child (in other words, getting up in court and saying in front of Willow that if she'd known she was going to be born that way she'd have aborted her).
 She wins.
-But then the Ill Girl dies in a freak accident and they put the cheque in her coffin.
+But then Willow dies in a freak accident and they put the cheque in her coffin.

 The Ergoth Trilogy, of the Dragonlance world: The hero goes from a farmer to a hero, fights everyone and everything (sometimes twice) for his love.
 Then, everyone and everything join him as allies for the final book, all for his love, and when he finally reaches her - surprise!
 He realizes he doesn't love her.
 So he goes back to being a farmer.